 - How to intentionally shape your dreams so that they are exactly what you desire.

-Lucid is available in paperback, kindle, and audio.
+Lucid is available in paperback, Kindle, and instant-download audio.
 If you’d like to get on the fast track to effortlessly having your own lucid dreams every night, go check it out right now.